A guide to the assessment criteria for PIP

 Managing budgeting decisions is not a problem that is associated with cystic fibrosis directly.
 It is, however, worth considering your own circumstances to potentially identify problems and disability in this area.

-For example, fatigue, depression, anxiety and stress may individually or collectively mean that you need support to make simple or complex budgeting decisions and, if applicable, these need to be discussed with the assessor.
+For example, depression, anxiety and stress may individually or collectively mean that you need support to make simple or complex budgeting decisions and, if applicable, these need to be discussed with the assessor.

 Activity 11 – Planning and following journeys